 Community Energy for Everyone

-Our research team have mapped out communities that could most benefit from an increase in community resilience.
+First, our research team mapped out communities that could most benefit from an increase in community resilience.

 Leaving a legacy of agency